srijan-paul/srijan-paul.github.io/injuly.in/src/blog/screen-capture.md

 The trick behind it is surprisingly simple – transparent windows.

-When you "draw" on a screen you're really just clicking and moving the cursor on a transparent window.
+When you "draw" on a screen, you're really just clicking and moving the cursor on a transparent window.
-Some applications will have two windows – a moveable toolbar from where you can select shapes and brushes; and the transparent canvas on which to draw.
+Some applications will have two windows: a moveable toolbar from where you can select shapes and brushes; and the transparent canvas on which to draw.
 The toolbar can be "hidden" from the capture by asking the OS (or compositor) to mask it away when returning frame data for the screen.

 The exact steps to make a window transparent are different for every platform, but most GUI libraries will abstract it away behind a simple configuration flag.